techiew/Misc-Projects/C++/Snake/README.md

 A simple Snake game.

-See [this page](https://github.com/techiew/Misc-Projects/tree/master/C%2B%2B#how-to-compile) for how to compile.
+Check [this page](https://github.com/techiew/Misc-Projects/tree/master/C%2B%2B#how-to-compile) to see how to compile the project.